-(2) In the Script you can open a command icon (by clicking its small "+" box) to see the string of commands that it actually executes.
-For example., tells CirclePack to read the path "gamma.g" from the script's data section, cookiecut the portion of the resident packing inside the path, then clear the canvas and display the circles of the resulting packing, with the boundary circles "filled".
+(2) In the Script you can open a command icon (by clicking the small "+" sign) to see the string of commands that it actually executes.
+(E.g., "infile_path gamma.g;cookie;disp -w -c -cf b" tells CirclePack to read the path "gamma.g" from the script's data section, cookie-cut the portion of the resident packing inside the path, then clear the canvas and display the circles of the resulting packing, with the boundary circles "filled".)
 Modify these commands and you can change the action in the experiment.
 In many of the scripts, hints are given about alterations you might try.
-In this first experiment, for example, after overlaying Ω with a hexagonal circle packing, optional commands 'i' or 'd' will increase or decrease, respectively, the sizes of the circles in that overlay.
-After you have run through the experiment once, re-run it and try these adjustments to see what happens.
+In this first experiment, for example, you can change the radii of the circles in the initial hexagonal packing of the range.
+Try an adjustment and see what happens.